Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 > python3 -m pip install --user cmake
 > ```

-Version 0.105+: install the Rust toolchain.
+Install the Rust toolchain.
 The best option is to [install the Rust toolchain using rustup](#install-rust-toolchain) your Rust toolchain.
 Debian users are unlikely to find an adequate Rust toolchain through the distribution's package manager.
 Ubuntu users will have better luck.
 At the time of writing, even Ubuntu 18.04 appears to have relatively recent Rust tools available (1.57.0, where the latest security patch for `rustc` is version 1.58.1).
 Debian and Ubuntu users may install the Rust toolchain with:
 ```sh
 apt-get install -y cargo rustc
 ```